Wareham, Dorset, United Kingdom

 Although the inscription shows that the sword’s owner was Saxon, the style of the decoration is Viking.
 The Vikings were the Saxons’ enemies, so we can only speculate on how the sword came to be owned by a Saxon.
 Was it won in battle?
 Was it a gift to the person who had their name inscribed into the grip?

 How the sword came to be in the river is also a mystery.
 Perhaps it was lost in battle during a Viking raid.
 However, the blade appears to have been deliberately broken, so the sword may have been thrown in the river as a ritual offering, or to prevent its use after its owner’s death.

 The sword is owned by the Dorset County Museum in Dorchester, where it is usually on display.
-It was loaned to Wareham Museum in 2012 and 2014 and is returning in 2018 and 2019.
-Our display features a reproduction of the sword as it may have been when new.
+It was loaned to Wareham Museum in 2012 and 2014 and has returned for 2018 and 2019.
+Our display also features a reproduction of the sword as it may have been when new.
 It is the centrepiece of a display about Saxon Wareham which includes silver pennies minted in the town in Saxon times.

 Saxon coin obv

 click to enlarge